-Viewing and Manipulating Collections (Tcl Commands)
+Viewing and Manipulating Collections with Tcl Commands

 The following section describes various operations you can do on the collections you defined.
-For full details of the syntax, see Collection Commands, on page 1104 in the Reference Manual.
+For full details of the syntax, see Collections, on page 360 in the Reference Manual.

-- 1. To view the objects in a collection, use one of the methods described in subsequent steps: - Select the collection in an HDL Analyst view (step 2). - Print the collection without carriage returns or properties (step 3). - Print the collection in columns (step 4). - Print the collection in columns with properties (step 5). - 2.
+- 1. To view the objects in a collection, use one of the methods described in subsequent steps: - Select the collection in an HDL Analyst view (step 2).

+- Print the collection without carriage returns or properties (step 3). - Print the collection in columns (step 4). - Print the collection in columns with properties (step 5). - 2.
 To select the collection in an HDL Analyst view, type select <collection>.